Bfgeshka/awesome-c/README.md

 * [B-Con/crypto-algorithms](https://github.com/B-Con/crypto-algorithms) - Basic implementations of standard cryptography algorithms, like AES and SHA-1.
 * [CertiVox/MIRACL](https://github.com/CertiVox/MIRACL) - MIRACL Cryptographic SDK: Multiprecision Integer and Rational Arithmetic Cryptographic Library is a C software library that is widely regarded by developers as the gold standard open source SDK for elliptic curve cryptography (ECC).
 * [WickrInc/wickr-crypto-c](https://github.com/WickrInc/wickr-crypto-c) - An implementation of the Wickr Secure Messaging Protocol in C
+* [ashwinraghav/Parallel_Open_SSL](https://github.com/ashwinraghav/Parallel_Open_SSL) - Use your idle GPU to encrypt your data.
+Give your CPU some breathing time!
+* [awslabs/s2n](https://github.com/awslabs/s2n) - s2n : an implementation of the TLS/SSL protocols

 ## Databases ##
 * [BerkeleyDB][83] - Library for a high-performance embedded database for